 The Office of International Education makes every effort to advise students on course selection and registration prior to the start of the program; however, courses and course availability abroad can change without notice and the Office of International Education cannot be responsible for such changes.
 Therefore, students should plan to have alternative courses identified before departure.
-Only the courses listed in the 'Previously Approved Courses' sections in BentleyAbroad have been pre-approved for credit.
+Only the approved courses listed in the 'Previously Approved Courses' sections in BentleyAbroad have been pre-approved for credit.
 We strive to have as many courses as possible approved in advance by Bentley faculty, however in some cases the large volume of courses available at a particular university makes this impractical.
-If you are interested in taking a course that is not listed, contact your study abroad advisor to request course approval as early as possible during your add/drop period.
+If students wish to take a course that is not listed, they must contact their study abroad advisor to request course approval as early as possible during their add/drop period.
 Students are not authorized to take any other courses abroad unless they receive written permission from a study abroad advisor.
-If a course is taken that has not been approved, the student will receive no credit for that course.
+If a course is taken that has not been approved, Bentley cannot guarantee that the student will receive credit for that course.

 Upon arrival, students must follow the host university's registration process to register for courses.
-Please keep in mind that registration practices vary widely across universities and countries.
+Registration practices vary widely across universities and countries.
 It is the student's responsibility to ensure that they are officially registered and will receive an official transcript upon completion.
 Students must report their finalized course registrations in BentleyAbroad soon after arrival.

-If the study abroad program has a required course, such as a language or culture course, Bentley mandates that students enroll in that course and remain enrolled for the duration of the program.
-If you fail to enroll in the course, withdraw or do not complete the course for other reasons, the required course will appear on your Bentley transcript as an F.
+If the study abroad program has a required course, whether it is a requirement of Bentley or the host institution/program, Bentley mandates that students enroll in that course and remain enrolled for the duration of the program.

 Students are subject to the host university's withdrawal policy which governs if, when, and how a student may withdraw from a course.
+Simply informing the professor does not constitute an official withdrawal.
 Withdrawals will be reported on the Bentley transcript only if the host university official transcript reports a withdrawal and only if the course is not a required course.
-Therefore students must follow the official withdrawal procedure rather than simply informing the professor.

 When registering for a language course, students must take the highest level suitable for their ability.
 If the program determines a student's language level with a placement test, s/he will receive Bentley elective credit at that level even if they have previous credit for that level at Bentley.
 However, Bachelor of Arts majors and Modern Languages majors and minors are not guaranteed credit in the major/minor.
 These students must reach a certain proficiency level in a language, and therefore cannot earn major or minor credit for language courses at a lower level than previously completed at Bentley.
 ML minors, Spanish Studies majors and BA majors should contact their study abroad advisor as soon as possible after the language placement test for guidance on meeting their language requirement at Bentley.